khushi-411/learnings/research_papers/05_asdl.md

         t = C(int, int_pair*)
         int_pair = IP(int, int)
         ```
-- This above restriction is unstatisfactoy, since it requires descriptions writers to provide names for the single constructor, IP.
+- This above restriction is unsatisfactory since it requires description writers to provide names for the single constructor, IP.
-- To overcome it's problem ASDL provides (Cartesian) product types.
+- To overcome its problem ASDL provides (Cartesian) product types.
 These are productions that define a type that is an aggregate of several values of different types.
-    - Product type are also restricted in a way that does not lead to recursive definitions, since recursive definitions does not describe tree stuctures.
+    - Product types are also restricted in a way that does not lead to recursive definitions, since recursive definitions do not describe tree structures.
-- Another way to encode the expression in ASDL to avoid extra constructor:
+- Another way to encode the expression in ASDL to avoid extra constructors:
     ```asdl
     t = C(int, int_pair*)
     int_pair = (int, int)
     ```
 - ASDL includes attribute notion.
-It's field can be accessed without having to discriminate between various constructors.
+Its field can be accessed without having to discriminate between various constructors.
 It provides limited features of inheritance.
-- Convention for empty values in ASDL is `?` qualifier.
+- Convention for empty values in ASDL is a `?` qualifier.
 - ASDL description with products, attributes, and options.
     ```asdl
     pos   =  (string? file, int line, int offset)